DragonRex004/modengine/README.md

-﻿# 🔧 LuaModEngine – Lightweight Lua Modding for Java Projects
+﻿# 🔧 ModEngine – Lightweight Lua Modding for Java Projects

-**LuaModEngine** is a simple and powerful library that enables Lua scripting support in any Java application.
+**ModEngine** is a simple and powerful library that enables Lua scripting support in any Java application.
 It’s perfect for adding modding support to your games or tools — letting users write custom behavior in Lua, safely and easily.

 ---